jonathanburns/blog/_posts/2025-09-14-btc-bridge.md

 ![fork](https://emerald-frequent-panther-621.mypinata.cloud/ipfs/bafkreiagvyjceouvgh3vhtelolmoctn7hedxhnczmhuqqyfgi65bxksvoa)

-In this case, the bridge must encode rules which define which fork is the real one.
+In this case, the bridge must encode rules that define which fork is the real one.
 This is called the “Fork Choice Rule”.

 If the bridge does not enforce the “Fork Choice Rule”, an actor can create a private fork and submit that fork to the L1 (this fork will pass the state transition function verification).